-Access only to web servers

-Use of the SSL VPN module to access web-based resources.
-Enables the Web servers tab.
+Access only to webUse of the SSL VPN module to access web-based resources.
+Enables the Web serversserverstab.

 Access only to application servers Use of the SSL VPN module to access resources on a TCP connection.
 Enables the Application servers tab.
 Access to both web and application servers Use of the SSL VPN module to access web-based and TCP-based resources.
 Enables both the Web servers and Application servers tabs.